Prepare for new trading rules

 Round up of latest news for businesses

-The joint UK-EU Specialised Committee met last week to reaffirm their commitment to implementing part three of the Withdrawal Agreement.
+The joint UK-EU Specialised Committee met at the end of October 2020 to reaffirm their commitment to implementing part three of the Withdrawal Agreement.

 Department for International Trade

-The Department for International Trade has published new web pages for:
+The Department for International Trade has published new information on:

 - The UK-Japan Comprehensive Economic Partnership Agreement